DBS06/Chajas_Canon_AEB_HDR_SortMove/README.md

 ## Supported and tested Models

 **HDR_Move_EXIF.py** tested with Canon EOS 60D and 80D.
-Will be constantly supported and updated if necessary.
+Will be constantly supported and updated if necessary or requested.
 **HDR_Move_EXIF.py** tested with Canon EOS 60D and Magic-Lantern-Nightly.2018Jul03.60D111.
 Will not be constantly supported and updated, because I am not using Magic-Lantern anymore (not available for my 80D).
+But anyways I don't think there will be a change needed.

 ## Dependencies

-tbd
+see *requirements.txt*

+install with:
+`pip install -r requirements.txt`

 ## Usage